By C. M. Ocamb

 - Quadris Flowable (Group 11) at 6 to 15.5 fl oz/A at 10% to 25% flowering.
 Do not make more than one (1) application of any Group 11 fungicide before alternating to a labeled fungicide with a different mode of action.
 Preharvest interval is 30 days.
 4-hr reentry.

-- Serenade MAX at 1 to 3 lb/A on 7- to 10-day intervals.
+- Serenade Opti at 14 to 20 oz/A on 7- to 10-day intervals.
 Applications can be made up to and the day of harvest.
 4-hr reentry.
-H O
+O

 Reference Lamey, A., and Bradley, C.A.
 2003.
 Sclerotinia Stem Rot of Canola: Biology and Management.
 NDSU Extension Service PP-1201.